Universa Rating Review

 Universa gives the impression of a serious project that has many strong points: A potentially popular idea based on essential technical development, an interesting and promising business model and open protocol development.
 The token will have an infrastructural significance for Universa, which will determine its long-term investment attractiveness.

 The reputation and reknown of project CEO Alexander Borodich strengthens the position, at least for the Russian-speaking community; the presence of advisors such as John McAfee can be considered as a strong point.
 As a result, the project has received strong marketing support as well as increased interest from the community judging by communications within official groups.
-Here we see prerequisites for speculative growth of the token price after the crowdsale.

 The Universa project is ambitious both in its objectives and its fundraising plans for the crowdsale.
 Given the success of several recent blockchain projects, large revenues can be fully supported by real demand from investors.